 Many of these projectors come with bonus features that reduce setup time, since you might use them in many different environments.
 For example, they may have an auto-focus feature that automatically detects and fills up to the edges of a projector screen, or they could have intelligent obstacle avoidance, which tries to give you the largest picture possible while avoiding objects in front of the projector.

-- [Smallest HD Projector] Elephas mini projector is designed with 2022 new upgraded technology, comparable to the size of a smart phone, you can easily hold it in your hand.
-This HD projector compatible with the iOS/Android/Windows.
+- [2022 Upgraded Projector]: Elephas BL128 Mini projector is designed with 2022 new upgraded technology, Comparable to the size of a smart phone, you can easily hold it in your hand.
+Compatible with the iOS/Android/Chromecast /Windows 10 system, enjoy your leisure life anytime.

-- [Projector With the Latest Technology]The Smart projector using Germany's OSRAM LED projection technology, 1080P HD support; Equipped with German emerald glass lens, 24-bit true color(more than 16.77 million colors) support, 200 inches huge screen, provide detailed images for indoor and outdoor entertainment.
-Mini projector use the efficient heat dissipation system, which greatly reduces fan noise, with built-in HIFI speaker, provide excellent sound quality without external speakers, enhance your immersion in the movie experience.
+- [Projector With the Latest Technology]: Elephas Movie projector using Germany's OSRAM LED projection technology, 1080P full HD support; Equipped with German emerald glass lens, 24-bit true color(more than 16.77 million colors) support, 200 inches huge screen, provide detailed images for indoor and outdoor entertainment.

-- [Specialty support] ELEPHAS projectors possess CE, FCC, RoHS, PSE certificates, we also provide 3-years factory support, with 2 months free return.
+- [Specialty support]: ELEPHAS projectors possess CE, FCC, RoHS, PSE certificates, we also provide 3-years factory support, with 2 months free return.
 For any questions, please contact us, we will be here for you 24-7 for your satisfaction.

 Factors To Consider Before Making a Projector Purchase